sophilabs-forks/edx-platform/docs/en_us/course_authors/source/cohorts/cohorts_discussions.rst

 .. _Finding Out Who Can See a Post:

 ********************************
-Finding Out Who Can Read a Post
+Identifying Who Can Read a Post
 ********************************

 In a course that includes cohorts, all posts include a cohort indicator above